apache/metron/metron-deployment/vagrant/fastcapa-test-platform/README.md

 sudo service pcap-replay status
 ```

 Use `tcpdump` to ensure that the raw packet data is being sent over the private network.
 Enter 'CTRL-C' to kill the `tcpdump` process once you are able to see that packets are being sent.
+Interface name will depend on OS version and settings.

 ```
 sudo yum -y install tcpdump
-sudo tcpdump -i enp0s8
+sudo tcpdump -i [eth1|enp0s8]
 ```

 ### `sink`